syncfusion-content/wpf-docs/wpf/Autocomplete/Auto-Complete.md

 ## NoResultsFoundTemplate

-When the entered item is not in the suggestion list, AutoComplete displays a text indicating there is no search results found.
-We can set the desire text to be displayed for indicating no results found with the `NoResultsFoundTemplate` property.
+When the entered item is not in the suggestion list, AutoComplete displays a text indicating that there is no search results found.
+You can set the desire text to be displayed for indicating no results found with the `NoResultsFoundTemplate` property.

 {% tabs %}
 {% highlight xaml %}